google/capslock/docs/capabilities.md

 `CAPABILITY_FILES`.

-In addition to mapping packages and library calls to capabilites, Capslock may also assign capabilities based on the use of particular types in the code itself, such as [unsafe.Pointer](https://pkg.go.dev/unsafe#Pointer) or [reflect.Value](https://pkg.go.dev/reflect#Value).
+In addition to mapping packages and library calls to capabilities, Capslock may also assign capabilities based on the use of particular types in the code itself, such as [unsafe.Pointer](https://pkg.go.dev/unsafe#Pointer) or [reflect.Value](https://pkg.go.dev/reflect#Value).